 - Even in space, pies found their way to the stars.
 Astronauts on the Apollo missions enjoyed specially made freeze-dried pies, giving them a taste of home while orbiting Earth.

-Ways to Celebrate National Pie Day
+How People Celebrate National Pie Day